integration-service

 • China

-Many organizations require an administrator's consent before creating a connection to an external application.
+Many organizations require the consent of an administrator before you create a connection to an external application.
 The admin consent workflow requires an admin to approve the app registration to specific users or groups before a connection is established.
-For more information, see Overview of admin consent workflow and User and admin consent in Microsoft Entra ID in the Microsoft documentation.
+For more details, chek Overview of admin consent workflow and User and admin consent in Microsoft Entra ID in the Microsoft documentation.

 Note:

 Integration Service impersonates the user that creates the connection.
-The user’s credentials offer access to all of the same resources that they have in the given application.
-If you share the connection, every change made to Microsoft Outlook with that connection is made on behalf of that user.
+The credentials of the user offer access to all of the same resources that they have in the given application.
+If you share the connection, every change made to Microsoft SharePoint or OneDrive with that connection is made on behalf of that user.

 Scopes

-• UiPath public app: Mail.Read, Mail.Read.Shared, Mail.ReadWrite, Mail.ReadWrite.Shared, Mail.Send, Mail.Send.Shared, MailboxSettings.ReadWrite, Calendars.Read, Calendars.Read.Shared, Calendars.ReadWrite, Calendars.ReadWrite.Shared, profile, openid, email, offline_access, User.Read.
+• OAuth 2.0 Authorization code: Mail.Read, Mail.Read.Shared, Mail.ReadWrite, Mail.ReadWrite.Shared, Mail.Send, Mail.Send.Shared, MailboxSettings.ReadWrite, Calendars.Read, Calendars.Read.Shared, Calendars.ReadWrite, Calendars.ReadWrite.Shared, profile, openid, email, offline_access, User.Read.

 • Bring your own OAuth 2.0 app:

-• Minimal scopes for creating a connection: openid, offline_access, Mail.Read.
+• Minimal scopes required for creating a connection: openid, offline_access, Mail.Read.

 • Minimal list of scopes required for Outlook triggers: